paulstothard/genotype_conversion_file_builder/README.md

 * DESIGN - the allele in Illumina's DESIGN format.
 * PLUS - the allele in Illumina's PLUS format.
 This value is not parsed from the manifest file but instead determined by a BLAST alignment between the variant flanking sequence and the reference genome.
 This value represents how the allele would appear following transformation to the forward strand of the reference genome.
 Note that this value does not indicate whether the reference genome sequence actually contains this allele.
 * VCF - a value of 'REF' in this column indicates that this allele appears on the forward strand of the reference genome, while a value of 'ALT' indicates that it does not.

+Note: Indel alleles in the TOP, FORWARD, DESIGN, and PLUS columns are given as D (deletion) or I (insertion).

 #### Sample conversion file content